kaifuchenlab/kaifuchenlab.github.io/5.recruit/index.md

 We are dedicated to cultivating a diverse and inclusive workplace.
 We strongly encourage individuals from diverse backgrounds to apply.
 We do not discriminate based on race, gender identity, color, religion, age, disability, or national origin.

 **Commitment to Integrity:**
 The Lab has zero tolerance to research fraud.
-Candidate with any history of fabrication, falsification, plagiarism or deception is suggested not to apply for a position in this lab.
+Candidate committed to fabrication, falsification, plagiarism or deception would not like to apply for the position in our lab.

 **Salary Range:**
 The salary for this position ranges from $65,000 to $76,000, commensurate with experience.